MoJoSchuck/mern-grocery-list/README.md

 # 🥑 MERN Grocery List

-A modern full-stack note-taking app built with the MERN stack (MongoDB, Express, React, Node.js).
+A modern full-stack app built with the MERN stack (MongoDB, Express, React, Node.js).
 Create, update, and delete personal items in a clean and responsive UI.

 ---